Who Would Enjoy Tax Breaks Under The GOP Health Care Proposals?

 2. Am I going to get a large tax break from this?

-The short answer: unless you're wealthy, probably not.
+The short answer: Unless you're wealthy, probably not.

 The ACA significantly increased average taxes on high-income people mainly through the investment income tax and the Medicare payroll tax.
 So the top 1 percent and other high earners are the group that would benefit most from the repeal, according to several analyses, including one by the Tax Policy Center, a nonpartisan think tank in Washington, D.C.